networknt/light-doc/content/service/portal/user-management/_index.md

 This portal service can be found at [https://github.com/networknt/light-portal](https://github.com/networknt/light-portal)

-This service is part of light-portal and it is used for managing user for light-4j.
-And user can get the service to run separate for user management for their own project.
+This service is part of light-portal, and it is used for managing users for the light-4j platform.
+And users can get the service to run separately for user management for their own project.

-## Scoop
+### Scope

-User Management Service only manage user create, confirm, update, delete and login.
-The user role and authorization will be implemented in light-oauth.

-And the session management will be implement in light-4j framework
+User Management Service only manages user create, confirm, update, delete and log in.
+The user role and authorization will be implemented in [light-oauth2][].
+And the session management will be implemented in [light-session-4j][] framework.

-## Non-functional requirements
+### Non-functional requirements

 User stories usually don't define non-functional requirements, such as security, development principles, technology stack, etc. So let's list them here separately.

-The domain model is implemented in pure Java using Domain-driven design principles and its independent of the underlying technology stack to be used
+The domain model is implemented in pure Java using Domain-driven design principles and its independent of the underlying technology stack.

-When users log in, a JWT token is generated for them, which is valid for 24 hours.
-By providing this token for subsequent requests they can perform operation which require authentication
+When users log in, a JWT token is generated for them, which is valid for 15 minutes.
+Also, a refresh token will be issued with 24 hours expiration.
+By providing the JWT access token for subsequent requests they can perform operations which require authentication for 15 minutes.
+Before the access token is about to be expired, a new access token will be retrieved by sending the refresh token to the token service.

-Password reset tokens are valid for 10 minutes and email address confirmation tokens for a day
+Password reset tokens are valid for 10 minutes and email address confirmation tokens for a day.

-Passwords are encrypted with a cryptographically strong algorithm (Bcrypt) with per-user salt
+Passwords are encrypted with a cryptographically strong algorithm (Bcrypt) with a per-user salt.

-A RESTful API is provided for interacting with the user registration service
+GDPR(General Data Protection Regulation) compliance.
+That means we cannot use event sourcing with Kafka only but need a database so that user info can be deleted if necessary.
+For the current implementation, we are using light-eventuate-4j, so the aggregation is in a MySQL database.
+Of course, users can have their implementation if they want some extra features.

-## Basic requirement & use case:
+### Basic requirement & use case:

 As a user, I want to register, so that I can get access to content which requires registration